monu111/Google-Play-Store-Analysis/README.md

 The Objective/Scope of the Analysis are as following:-

--	Application Name and Category
+-	Application Name and Category.

--	Size of Application and Type- Free or Paid
+-	Size of Application and Type- Free or Paid.

--	User Rating and Number of Reviews
+-	User Rating and Number of Reviews.

--	Number of User Downloaded the Application
+-	Number of User Downloaded the Application.

+- Most of the application belongs to which category.

+-  top Genres types of application.

 3.Source of dataset